LBeaudoux/iso639/README.md

 ## Sources

-As of November 11, 2024, `iso639-lang` is based on the latest tables provided by the ISO 639 registration authorities.
+As of February 17, 2025, `iso639-lang` is based on the latest tables provided by the ISO 639 registration authorities.
 Please open a new issue if you find that this library uses out-of-date data files.

 | Set                                                                            | Description                                                                                                                  | Registration Authority | Last Modified                                                             |
 |--------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|------------------------|---------------------------------------------------------------------------|